-We will during autumn 2020 be laying out wildflower turf and planting bulbs around Jubilee Gardens on Homer Road, Streetsbrook Open Space/Road, Tudor Grange Park and Monkspath Hall Road.
-The wildflower areas will be treated early September in preparation for laying later September or in October.
-Please bear with us as the ground will turn brown for a little while.
+During autumn 2020 we laid out wildflower turf and planting bulbs around Jubilee Gardens on Homer Road, Streetsbrook Open Space/Road, Tudor Grange Park and Monkspath Hall Road.

 These works form part of a borough-wide project designed to make Solihull greener.
 Part-funded by the European Regional Development Fund, the project will open up and improve existing routes, allowing wildlife to flourish and helping people to walk and cycle across the borough.